maks-p/restaurant_sales_forecasting/README.md

 Using real sales data from a two-star restaurant located in Brooklyn, NY, this is a pilot project exploring what an end-to-end restaurant sales forecasting tool utilizing machine learning would entail.

 ### Data Sources
-* **Restaurant Sales Data** | Restaurant sales and guest counts ("covers") were downloaded directly from the restuarant's Point of Sale ("POS") on a check-by-check basis from 1/1/2017 through 06/30/2019, then aggregated into nightly totals covering the Dinner period only.
+* **Restaurant Sales Data** | Restaurant sales and guest counts ("covers") were downloaded directly from the restuarant's Point of Sale ("POS") on a check-by-check basis from 1/1/2017 through 06/30/2019, then aggregated into nightly totals covering the Dinner period only, and for the moment, excluding the outdoor area revenue center.

 * **Weather Data** | Weather data was accessed via the DarkSky API, as of 7:30 PM each day.
 The source code for the API call can be found [here](https://github.com/maks-p/restaurant_sales_forecasting/blob/master/weather.py "weather.py").
 The latitude and longitude for the restuarant, required to access the weather data, is accessed via the Yelp API - the source code for this API call is found [here](https://github.com/maks-p/restaurant_sales_forecasting/blob/master/restaurant_info.py "restaurant_info.py").